Original SafeWise safety & security research featured in:

 The Goal Zero Yeti 6000x has one major drawback—a slow solar charge time.
 Even with four solar panels, it can take 35 to 70 hours to fully charge this generator.
 If you’re using only about a third of its power each day, then it may be sufficient to use in an emergency.
 Otherwise, it’s best suited for camping or short bursts of use.

-5. Anker 555 Solar Generator: Best for basics
+5. Anker SOLIX C1000 Solar Generator: Best for basics

 When you want something to get you through a power outage in comfort but don’t need it to fully power medical equipment or the fridge, try the Anker 555 Solar Generator.
 Its 1 kWh can power one fan for almost a full day.
-But, since it features six AC outlets and takes just six hours to charge, there’ll be power to spare for other creature comforts, like the internet router.
+But, since it features 11 AC outlets and takes just one hour to charge (using UltraFast charging), there’ll be power to spare for other creature comforts, like the internet router.

-This solar generator weighs nearly 30 pounds, comes with two solar panels, and features a built-in light - all of which makes it a great choice for camping too.
+This solar generator weighs nearly 30 pounds, comes with one solar panel, and features a built-in light—all of which makes it a great choice for camping too.

 Final word